niplav/site/quality.md

 any sexual activity, and [Taoist sexual practices recommend semen retention](https://en.wikipedia.org/wiki/Taoist_sexual_practices#Male_control_of_ejaculation).
-Since I track both [my meditations](./data.html#Meditation) and [(a.m.a.b.) masturbations](./data.html#Masturbation), I can check whether this is observationally true.
+Since I track both [my meditations](./data.html#Meditation) and [masturbations](./data.html#Masturbation), I can check whether this is observationally true.
 Of course results from observational data can be due to confounders, but such results are more valuable than pure speculation, and may point to possible experimental investigations.

 First, I load both meditation data and masturbation data (using my loading code from [here](./code/experiments/load.py)):